lisphilar/covid19-sir/docs/_sources/CONTRIBUTING.md.txt

 ## Clone CovsirPhy repository and install dependencies

-Developers will clone CovsirPhy repository with `git clone` command and install dependencies with Poetry.
+Developers will clone CovsirPhy repository with `git clone` command and install dependencies with uv.

 ### Clone/Fork the repository